 In-orbit

-In the in-orbit stage the verification shall ensure no degradation occurred during the launch, early orbit phase, at periodical intervals and before specific operational use.
+In the in-orbit stage the verification shall address the minimum set of requirements that cannot be verified on ground..

 In the in-orbit stage the verification shall supplement/confirm ground verification by providing operating conditions which cannot be fully or cost effectively duplicated or simulated on ground.